GCDigitalFellows/GCDRI_databases/dboutline.md

 ## Session 2
 ###Objectives:
-1. Practice querying your database
+1. Practice more complex queries
-2. Learn how to import existing data into a db table
+2. Learn how to import existing data into a database table
 3. Integrate SQL with Python